LoginRadius/engineering-portal/content/recoiling-the-react/index.md

 #### 2. use the selectors

-Now will use above-mentioned selector.
+Now will use the above-mentioned selector.

 below code snippet use `age` value to `isChild`.
 ```